yihming/insight-challenge/README.md

-# insight-challenge
-Solution to Data Engineer Bootcamp Challenge Session for Jan 2019

 # Problem

 Code in this repository is to solve the data challenge from insight bootcamp.
 Details of problem and dataset specification can be found [here](https://github.com/InsightDataScience/h1b_statistics).